filterpaper/filterpaper.github.io/qmk/userspace.md

 # Customising the firmware
-You can start customising the firmware with code files saved inside the userspace.
-See QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming conventions of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).
+You can start customising the firmware with code files saved inside the userspace folder.
+See QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming convention of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).

-Hardware feature and QMK variables must be configured in both of these files
+Hardware feature and QMK variables should be configured in `rules.mk` and `config.h`:
 ```
 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h